 representing every age, style and culture.
 One would need an entire year to

-explore all of it, so we recommend you go with a guide to help you navigate around and make the most of your visit.
+explore all of it, so we recommend going there with a guide to help you navigate around and make the most of your visit.

 The St Isaac’s Cathedral is one of the most gorgeous and important cathedrals in the city.
 For nearly 200 years, it has been the fourth largest domed cathedral in the world and the biggest in the imperial city.
 As such, it continues to be one of the best St Petersburg Russia attractions, where the Russian visual arts of the 18th centuries are shown at their best.